 If there are any issues you want to clear up that are raised in the cross-examination you may be able to give further evidence later.
-This is called 're-examination'.
+This is called re-examination.

 You can only give evidence about what you saw or what was said to you directly.
-The magistrate may ask you questions or ask you to explain some things in more detail.
-The magistrate may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.
+The Court may ask you questions or ask you to explain some things in more detail.
+The Court may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.

 Although your witnesses may have prepared witness statements before the hearing, those witnesses will still have to come to court.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 The applicant will usually cross-examine each witness.